 New Copyright Office DMCA Agent System

 After a mere 18 years, the Copyright Office announced a new online agent registration system would launch in December 2016.
 Instead of waiting months, the registration submission and approval process would take less than an hour.
 The fee would drop from $140 to $6.
 There was much rejoicing!

 There was just one catch.

 Parties who had previously registered in the old agent system would need to register again in the new online system.
-Agents on record before December 2016 would not be carried over to the new system for a valid reason – the old system was cluttered with filings for companies that no longer existed.
+Agents on the record before December 2016 would not be carried over to the new system for a valid reason.
+Filings from companies that no longer existed cluttered the old system.
 By starting fresh, the new agent system would be accurate and remain uncluttered.

 The Copyright Office also issued new rules and regulations for the new DMCA agent registration system.
 Here are a few highlights:

 - Registrations must be renewed every three years for a fee of $6

 - Businesses must now list their physical business address, not PO Boxes or similar services, when registering